Game Corner [00-Heaven]: GoldenEye 007 (Xbox Series X)

 However, for every bad part of the game, there are positives; the boss battles are amusing and interesting, the worlds are full of life an activity (although there’s far less to collect than in the Banjo games), and the storyline is very funny and tongue-in-cheek.
 Ironically, though, the final area and final boss is perhaps the easiest part of the game.
 In a shocking twist, Berri is killed before Conker’s eyes and a Xenomorph bursts out of the Panther King.
 Conker has to (clunkily) beat the Xenomorph down and then throw it into an airlock (three times, naturally…).
 As the Xenomorphs moves in for the kill, the game locks up; Conker breaks the forth wall to get the programmers to help him out and wins the day, but forgets to get Berri brought back to life.
 Conker ends up being crowned the new king and sits, disenchanted and annoyed, surrounded by the characters he has helped out throughout his little quest (all of whom he hates).
 Conker’s Bad Fur Day is a beautiful and challenging game…but it’s so damn frustrating and annoying!
 I don’t mind a challenge but this game takes it to another level!
 There is absolutely no hand-holding and no quarter given; this would be fine if the controls and camera didn’t work against you all the time and if Conker wasn’t so weak.
 I wouldn’t mind repeating some of the tasks you have to do if they were actually fun by the third time; once, maybe, but having to repeat some many laborious tasks really gets annoying very quickly.
 The boss battles are all multi-layered and challenging, though a lot easier than the platforming and puzzle-solving aspects of the game.
 The humour is crude, rude, and hilarious at certain points; it’s obvious that Rare were having a lot of fun just pushing the envelope and doing whatever they wanted in this title.

 However, it also feels like they’re openly mocking the player and purposely implanting terrible gameplay mechanics; that must be the case as I know they can do better action platformers, better first person shooters, and better third person shooters.
 The game also has a tacked on multi-player component which involves these shooting aspects, however I’ve not played it and have no urge to given how bad the controls are for these parts of the game.
-And that’s the summary of it all, really; I have no urge or desire to ever play this game again, and that’s really disappointing to me.
+And that’s the summary of it all, really.
+I have no urge or desire to ever play this game again, and that’s really disappointing to me.
 I loved the Banjo games and everything they did; I love a good, bright, fun action platformer and I’m all for variety and trying now things…but this game just has far too many negative points for me to ever hold it in as high regard as I do Banjo-Kazooie or even Banjo-Tooie, which is a massive personal disappointment for me.

 My Rating: